 In Bible College, I took a philosophy course where a heated discussion erupted about the conflict between a Calvinistic view of predestination and the philosophical position of free will.
 I believe my professor, a Calvinist,…

 SEA members Micah and A.J.
-Curado have put together this video presentation on the meaning of the biblical concept of being dead in sin.
+Currado have put together this video presentation on the meaning of the biblical concept of being dead in sin.
 Please note that at the beginning it might seem like they…

 [This post was taken from SBCToday where the original post and comments can be found.]
 Ed’s. note: SBCToday became aware of Doug Sayers through this blog site.
 His notation of being a former Calvinist piqued…